 1. Chicken 65

 The first time I heard this dish’s name, I thought it was a type of liquor.
-Chicken 65 is a fried-chicken recipe originating from the Chennai state in India.
-Many believe the dish first appeared in the Buhari hotel as an appetizer or a snack.
+Chicken 65 is a fried-chicken recipe originating from Chennai state in India.
+Many believe the dish first appeared in the Buhari hotel as a unique Indian starting course or a snack.

 For this recipe, locals marinate the chicken in various spices.
 In addition, people even infuse the chicken with some curry leaves for that hint of curry flavor.
 After deep-frying the chicken, you may even want to sprinkle it with extra spices to enhance the overall taste.